shwetaruparel/PickAnpPlace/README.md

   ![Homo Xform][image_4]

   Position and orientation of the gripper link can be calulated from simulation in ROS.
 Since these values are returned in quaternions,   we can use the transformations.py module from the TF package and Positions Px Py and Pz from requested pose.
 The
   euler_from_quaternions() method will output the roll, pitch, and yaw values.
-Wrist Center can be calculated using the following
+Wrist Center can be calculated using the following .

+  ![Wrist Center][image_5]

+  Where,

+  Px, Py, Pz = end-effector positions

+  Wx, Wy, Wz = wrist positions

+  d6 = from DH table

+  _l_ = end-effector length

-  Homogenous Rotaion Matrix
+  Homogenous Rotaion Matrix are defined as

   R_x = Matrix([    [1,     0,      0,      0],
                     [0,     cos(r), -sin(r),0],